SkygearIO/features/features/285-design-webhooks/config.md

 To update hooks configuration, a new deployment would be created.

 ## User Configuration
-The top-level key `hook_secret` is a string.
+The key `hook.secret` is a string.
 This is the value of web-hook signature secret key shared among all web-hooks (see [request verifiation spec](../300-request-verification/request-verification.md) for details).
 If omitted, master key is used by default.